adamt-eng/readit-reddit-clone/README.md

-# Readit – Full Stack Reddit Clone
+# Readit – MERN Reddit Clone

 Readit is a feature-rich social platform inspired by Reddit, where users can create accounts, join communities, publish posts, comment, vote, and interact with others in real-time.
 Built with a modern tech stack featuring real-time socket communication, AI-powered post summaries, and a fully responsive React frontend.